 - Cosmic Explorer's science goals cannot be accomplished with second-generation detectors. - Two U.S. Cosmic Explorer observatories of 40 km length, or one observatory of 40 km and a second observatory of 20 km length can achieve all science goals without relying on the construction of other next-generation observatories. - If only one Cosmic Explorer observatory is constructed in the U.S., achieving many of Cosmic Explorer's science goals will require the construction of the Einstein Telescope (ET) in Europe, or a second Cosmic Explorer observatory elsewhere in the world (e.g, CE South).
-This is due to reduction in the network's ability to measure the distance, inclination, and sky location of mergers. - Studying new phases of quantum chromodynamics through the hot, post-merger signatures of binary neutron stars is best achieved with a global network that contains a 20 km Cosmic Explorer observatory for optimizing high-frequency sensitivity.
-This observatory could be in the U.S., in Australia (CE South), or elsewhere. - Studies of extreme gravity and fundamental physics with gravitational waves is best done with the sensitivity provided by a 40 km Cosmic Explorer observatory. - In the absence of other next-generation observatories, a Cosmic Explorer consisting of two 40 km observatories is the most favorable configuration for all goals except those involving post-merger physics of neutron stars. - Under the assumption that the Einstein Telescope is operational, the most favorable Cosmic Explorer configuration is one 40 km observatory and one 20 km observatory.
+This is due to reduction in the network's ability to measure the distance, inclination, and sky location of sources. - Studying new phases of quantum chromodynamics through the hot, post-merger signatures of binary neutron stars is most economically achieved with a global network that contains a 20 km Cosmic Explorer observatory for optimizing high-frequency sensitivity.
+This observatory could be in the U.S., in Australia (CE South), or elsewhere. - Studies of extreme gravity and fundamental physics with gravitational waves are best done with the sensitivity provided by a 40 km Cosmic Explorer observatory. - In the absence of other next-generation observatories, a Cosmic Explorer consisting of two 40 km observatories is the most favorable configuration for all goals except those involving post-merger physics of neutron stars.